LukasFuchs/GeoModBox.jl/examples/DiffusionEquation/2D/README.md

 \end{equation}
 $$

-where *i* and *j* are the horizontal and vertical index of the numerical finite difference grid, *n* is the time step index, Δ*t* is the time step, and Δ*x* and Δ*y* the horizontal and vertical grid resolution, respectively.
+where *i* and *j* are the horizontal and vertical index of the numerical finite difference grid, *n* is the time step index, Δ*t* is the time step, and Δ*x* and Δ*y* are the horizontal and vertical grid resolution, respectively.
 Equation $(5)$ contains know and unknow parameters and one can rearrange them to solve the equation for the unknowns as:

 $$
 \begin{equation}